Krein-Feller operators on Riemannian manifolds: compactness of embedding and Hodge's theorem: Abstract

 \section{Abstract}

-For a bounded open set $\Omega$ in a complete oriented Riemannian $n$-manifold and a positive finite Borel measure $\mu$ with support contained in $\overline{\Omega}$, we define an associated Dirichlet Laplacian $\Delta_\mu$ by assuming the Poincar\'e inequality.
-We obtain sufficient conditions for the Laplacian to have compact resolvent and in this case, we prove the Hodge theorem for functions, which states that there exists an orthonormal basis of $L^2(\Omega,\mu)$ consisting of eigenfunctions of $\Delta_\mu$, the eigenspaces are finite-dimensional, and the eigenvalues of $-\Delta_\mu$ are real, countable, and increasing to infinity.
-One of these sufficient conditions is that the $L^\infty$-dimension $\underline{\dim}_{\infty}(\mu)$ of $\mu$ is greater than $n-2$.
-The main tools we use are Toponogov's and Rauch's comparison theorems.
-We prove that the above results also hold for measures without compact support, provided the Riemannian manifold is of bounded geometry.
+For a bounded open set $\Omega$ in a complete oriented Riemannian $n$-manifold and a positive finite Borel measure $\mu$ with support contained in $\overline{\Omega}$, we define an associated Kre\u{\i}n-Feller operators (or Laplacian) $\Delta_\mu$ by assuming the Poincar\'e inequalities for the measure $\mu$.
+We obtain sufficient conditions for the operator to have compact resolvent and in this case, we prove the Hodge theorem for functions, which states that there exists an orthonormal basis of $L^2(\Omega,\mu)$ consisting of eigenfunctions of $\Delta_\mu$, the eigenspaces are finite-dimensional, and the eigenvalues of $-\Delta_\mu$ are real, countable, and increasing to infinity.
+One of these sufficient conditions is that the lower $L^\infty$-dimension $\underline{\dim}_{\infty}(\mu)$ of $\mu$ is greater than $n-2$.
+We prove that the compactness of embedding for functions also hold for measures without compact support, provided the manifold is of bounded geometry.
+The main idea of our proof is to use Toponogov's and Rauch's comparison theorems to extend a classical compact embedding theorem of Maz'ja to Riemannian manifolds.
+For a compact Riemannian manifold, using the above results, we also obtain sufficient conditions for Hodge Laplacian on $k$-forms, to have compact resolvent.
+Our result extends the classical Hodge theorem to Kre\u{\i}n-Feller operators.
 We study the condition $\underline{\dim}_{\infty}(\mu)>n-2$ for self-similar and self-conformal measures.
 Results in this paper extend analogous ones by Hu \textit{et al.} in [J. Funct.
-Anal. \textbf{239} (2006), 542--565], which are established for measures on $\mathbb R^n$.
+Anal. \textbf{239} (2006), 542--565], which are established for measures on $\R^n$.